tmeyer01/scheduler/README.md

 # Interview Scheduler
 Interview Scheduler is a single page full stack web application built with React.
 It allows Students to book Interviews with mentors when are interview spots remaining avalible.
-This application has been tested with Jest and Cypress.
+This application has been tested with Jest, Cypress, and Storybook.

 To Book an appointment, click on a day with availble spots.
 Then click on the + icon this represents where there are avialble times.
 A student must leave there name and select a mentor they would like to book an appointment with.
 A name must be present in order to save their appointment to the database.